Skagit Valley Tulip Festival + How to Grow Tulips

 The festival runs April 1-30 of any given year and a quick look at the bloom map will tell you which of the fields are in full glory.
 Bloom times are always subject to Mother Nature’s schedule, but you can usually find a couple fields of tulips in bloom in the middle of the month, but you best be quick because the blooms don’t last more than 2 weeks before they are cut, bulbs removed, and soil turned for another year.

-I have many tulips blooming in my garden right now so I planned to write about them as the April Feature Plant for Garden Blogger’s Bloom Day.
-But as I took photos I remembered sensory delights from the Tulip Festival not far from here and decided that those are the photos I’ll share.
+As I took photos I remembered sensory delights from the Tulip Festival not far from here and decided to share the photos.
 How could I not?
 Wow.
 Look at those gorgeous flowers.

 How to Grow Tulips

 - Tulip bulbs are planted in the fall: in early October before the first frost.
 Never fear, if you missed planting last fall you can buy potted tulips that are blooming.
 Enjoy them in the pot and transplant into the garden when the leaves begin to yellow.

 - Most tulips grow best in full sun in loose, rich soil with good drainage.
 Make sure to plant bulbs where you have room for them to grow (i.e.: enough height and space between other plantings).

 - Plant bulbs in groups of 5 to 9.
 Odd-numbered plantings in groups (as opposed to lines) present a more pleasing and natural display.